 "Yes, Your Highness."

-Sylviane wasn't really keen on risking her armigers to protect that unwelcome girl from her fiancé's thoughtless summoning.
-Nevertheless, Pascal had asked, his voice almost begging, for her to save his familiar, and she couldn't simply refuse.
+Sylviane wasn't entirely sure about risking her companions' lives to protect a girl from her fiancé's thoughtless summoning.
+Nevertheless, Pascal had asked, his voice almost begging, for her to save Kaede, and she couldn't refuse.

 Keep your jealousy under control, Sylv.
 The Princess berated herself.
 This is not befitting of royalty.